 World Language Learning Outcomes

-After completing two years (Intermediate level II) of the foreign language of their choice, students will be able to identify and analyze cultural traits and concepts relevant to the country and communities where the target language is spoken.
+After completing two years (Intermediate level II) of the world language of their choice, students will be able to identify and analyze cultural traits and concepts relevant to the country and communities where the target language is spoken.
 In addition, they will have developed intermediate writing, reading, listening and oral proficiency in that world language, which means students will:

 - Possess listening skills equivalent at least to the intermediate-mid level of the ACTFL Proficiency.
 Guidelines: Ability to understand main ideas and some facts from interactive exchanges and aural texts.